carpentries/instructor-training/_episodes/11-practice-teaching.md

 The situation is different in many English-language school systems: in the US, Canada, the UK, Australia, and elsewhere, where often what happens in the classroom stays in the classroom.
-Teachers aren't able to watch each other's lessons on a regular basis, so they cannot borrow each other's good ideas.
+Teachers are not able to watch each other's lessons on a regular basis, so they cannot borrow each other's good ideas.
 The result is that *every teacher has to invent teaching on their own*.
 They may get lesson plans and assignments from colleagues,